 Tribes Halt Major Copper Mine on Ancestral Lands in Arizona

 Rising above the Arizona desert, the Santa Rita Mountains cradle 10,000 years of Indigenous history.
-The Tohono O’odham Nation, Pascua Yaqui Tribe, and Hopi Tribe, among numerous other tribes, have worshipped, foraged, hunted, and laid their ancestors to rest in the mountains for generations.
+The Tohono O’odham Nation, Pascua Yaqui Tribe, and Hopi Tribe, among numerous other tribes, have worshipped, foraged, hunted, and laid their ancestors to rest in these mountains for generations.

 “This landmark decision further validates that Rosemont’s foreign owners have neither the legal right nor the valid mining claims for their proposed plan to destroy sacred sites beneath a mountain of poisonous mine waste,” said Tohono O’odham Nation Chairman Ned Norris Jr. “The ruling thoroughly dismantles the error-riddled process and reinforces the importance of protecting these sites and the entire region’s water supply.
 As decisive as this decision is, Rosemont’s foreign investors will likely continue to try and profit through environmental and cultural destruction.
 We must not allow this to happen.”